 For all "Commercial" aircraft, in addition to filing a Flight Request, investigators are responsible for contacting vendors to determine if the platform meets the requirements of the proposed scientific investigation.
 It is the responsibility of the investigator to ensure that before any preliminary test flights or actual data collection flights utilizing NASA personnel, instruments or funds occur, all vendors successfully complete a NASA airworthiness/flight safety review in accordance with NASA Aviation Safety Policy for Non-NASA Aircraft.

 The C-130 is a four-engine turboprop aircraft designed for maximum payload capacity.
-The C-130 has been extensively modified to support airborne science related activities.
+The C-130, NASA 439, has been extensively modified to support airborne science related activities.
 The aircraft has two large nadir ports.
 One nadir port is approximately 50 inches in diameter (pressurized) and the other nadir port is approximately 24 inches in diameter (unpressurized).
 A large removable side fuselage plug exists on the port side of the aircraft just forward of the wings.
 An experimental power system is installed in the aircraft as well as a variety of other small fuselage ports.
 The aircraft also is capable of carrying 5 cargo pallets that can be utilized to carry cargo or modified to support instrument racks and seats.
 The large rear cargo door allows for easy installation of large instruments and payloads.
 The aircraft is equipment with external fuel tanks to increase range and duration.

-Wallops Flight Facility is committed to providing safe, reliable, and cost effective platforms for airborne research and other flight activities.
+The Aircraft Office is committed to providing safe, reliable, and cost effective platforms for airborne research and other flight activities.